 Both short and long-term disability insurance coverage are not essential benefits but are important for businesses that involve risks leading to disability both in the short and long term.
 Businesses that involve manual labor and have had a history of accidents (or a risk of accidents) should be covered for such losses without a doubt.

 Thus offering short and long-term disability insurance coverage can help your business stand out from the competition and show you as a responsible employer.
-This will allow you to attract the best talent in the industry, drawn towards your care for your employees.
+This will allow you to attract the best talent in the industry, drawn towards workers compensation and your care for your employees.

 Also, several tax incentives have been set in place to encourage businesses in this regard.
 These plans also help the employees who would have had to pay a much higher sum for such an insurance plan individually.
 The premium is determined as per the size of the organization.
 Thus a bulk discount is very much possible.